terrisgit/K-9ModernCppStarter/README.md

 Bazel is IMO the best C++ build tool available today.
 On the other hand, CMake is the most popular, and nobody appears to be using boost-build besides Boost.

 I chose Bazel (by Google) because it works well with Abseil and GoogleTest (also by Google).
 Although Bazel is tricky to configure, CMake is worse.
-Bazel is well enough documented for my needs but beware old examples that use deprecated features.
+Bazel is well documented for my needs but beware old examples that use deprecated features.

-The hardest part was getting a 2019 version of [Bazel](https://bazel.build) working with nlohmann/json, which doesn't use Bazel.
+The hardest part was getting a 2019 version of Bazel working with nlohmann/json, which doesn't use Bazel.
 I started with https://github.com/nathanws/bazel-examples but it is out date and required literally hours (not days, at least) of trial and error.
 The experience was maddening.
 The WORKSPACE file herein is a working example that will assist you greatly when you need additional dependencies that don't use Bazel.

 # Run the tests